Since 2016, Woodbridge Farm has invited established and emerging authors to enjoy free summer residencies.

 about the residencies

 Please note that all free residencies are offered by invitation only.
 Though the Woodbridge Farm is not currently accepting applications, this policy may change in the future.
-For information on how to stay current, or to inquire about paid residencies, see our Contact page.
+For information on how to stay current, see our Contact page.